Economics Experiential Learning: Co-op program (UG)

 Co-op students must either be enrolled in Specialization or Honours in Economics.
 Both Specialization and Honours are more intensive than a Major in Economics, requiring 20 Economics courses (60 credits), instead of 14 courses (42 credits) for a Major.

-- Specialization: Less demanding.
-Of the core courses Specialization students must only take Econ 325 and Econ 421 (or Econ 423).
+- Specialization: More flexibility in selecting advanced courses.
+Of the core courses, Specialization students must only take ECON 325 and ECON 421 or 423.

 In addition, Co-op students must participate in four webinars designed to enhance their job search skills, their cover letter and résumé writing skills, and their interview skills.
 A work term preparation course must also be attended prior to the first work term.

 It is also important to note that the Co-op program is an intensive program designed to be completed within three (3) years, similarly to the regular Economics program.
 Students are thus required to be enrolled full-time in any semester other than their work term semesters.
-Normally, for new students, the first work term takes place during the fourth semester of enrolment, then is followed by a study term, a second work term, a study term, a third work term, and finally a study term.
-It is possible to have two work terms consecutively but any study/work term sequence must end with a study term.
+Normally, for new students, the first work term takes place during the fourth semester of enrolment, then alternate study and work terms.
+It is possible to have two consecutive work terms, but the study/work term sequence must end with a study term.

 To learn more about the Co-op experience, visit the Institute for Co-operative Education.

 Consult these sections of the Undergraduate Calendar for more information more about the Co-op requirements:

 Students in the Co-op and C.Edge programs must pay additional fees.
 Please consult Co-op fees section on the Institute for Co-operative Education’s webpage.
 These fees cover the program’s administration cost and the career development services received from Co-op.